- 1 Staghorn Fern Overview

 Platycerium coronarium, ‘Staghorn Fern’, ‘Crown Staghorn’, ‘Elkhorn Fern’, ‘Disc Stag’s Horn Fern’

-This staghorn fern produces two types of leaves.
+This variety produces two types of leaves.
 The first is an upright, broad shield leaf, and the second is a long, dangling forked fertile leaf.
 These longer leaves carry the spores from which the plant propagates.

 Platycerium coronarium originates from southeastern Asia, and is an epiphyte, commonly known as an air plant.